apache/spark/docs/sql-migration-guide.md

 - Since 3.5.2, MySQL JDBC datasource will read TINYINT UNSIGNED as ShortType, while in 3.5.0 and 3.5.1, it was wrongly read as ByteType.

+## Upgrading from Spark SQL 3.5.0 to 3.5.1

+- Since Spark 3.5.1, MySQL JDBC datasource will read TINYINT(n > 1) and TINYINT UNSIGNED as ByteType, while in Spark 3.5.0 and below, they were read as IntegerType.
+To restore the previous behavior, you can cast the column to the old type.

 ## Upgrading from Spark SQL 3.4 to 3.5

 - Since Spark 3.5, the JDBC options related to DS V2 pushdown are `true` by default.
 These options include: `pushDownAggregate`, `pushDownLimit`, `pushDownOffset` and `pushDownTableSample`.
 To restore the legacy behavior, please set them to `false`. e.g. set `spark.sql.catalog.your_catalog_name.pushDownAggregate` to `false`.